 As it examines benefit claims, VA assesses and rates the extent of the veteran’s disability or disabilities in 10% increments from 0% to 100%.
 If the vet claims more than one disability, VA develops a combined disability rating between 0% and 100% according to a VA formula calculated and set down in a table.

 To qualify for veterans’ disability benefits, a former service member’s claim must show that he or she was not dishonorably discharged, and has at least one physical injury, or illness or mental disorder that:

 - Is rated by the VA system as 10% disabling or more if a physical disability.

 - Makes the veteran unable to work for a living if a mental disorder.

-The veteran must also prove that their disability is service-connected.
-The VA recognizes five categories of service connection for disabling injuries or illnesses.
-For many specific disabilities — including for Post-Traumatic Stress Disorder (PTSD) or Certain Disabilities Associated With Gulf War (GW) Service — there are additional, separate requirements for determining service connection.
+The veteran must also prove that their disability is service connected.
+VA recognizes five categories of service connection for disabling injuries or illnesses.
+For many specific disabilities — including for PTSD or Certain Disabilities Associated With Gulf War (GW) Service — there are additional, separate requirements for determining service connection.